Making the Public Health Case for Reparations

 About the Project

-The FXB Center’s Making the Public Health Case for Reparations project seeks to explore Black reparations as a public health strategy to help to eliminate racial disparities in health outcomes and achieve health equity.
+The FXB Center’s Making the Public Health Case for Reparations project seeks to explore monetary reparations for African enslavement as a public health strategy to eliminate racial disparities in health outcomes.
 Scholarship on the need, and potential form, of reparations to U.S. descendants of slavery has not engaged public health researchers sufficiently.
 This project centers on exploring and addressing this gap.

 Support for this project was provided by the Robert Wood Johnson Foundation.
 The views expressed here do not necessarily reflect the views of the Foundation.